amashry/reservoir-computing-chaotic-systems/README.md

 - Calculates and plots error metrics between the predicted and actual data.
 - Creates 2D and 3D visualizations of the predicted vs. actual behavior of the system.

 The `main.jl` script serves as the entry point for executing these modules.
+User can choose which chaotic system to train the ESN on, and predict its next state over time.

 ### 2. Report